MIT-PSFC/disruption-py/docs/api/shots/parameter_method_reference.md

     - To be included via `run_methods`, the method name must be listed inside of `run_methods`
 	- To be included via `run_tags`, the method must have a tag listed in the `tags` parameter of the `parameter_cached_method` decorator that is inlcuded in `run_tags`
 	- To be inlcuded via `run_columns`, the method must have a column list in the `columns` parameter of the `parameter_cached_method` decorator that is included in `run_columns`

+Once all designated methods have been collected, DisruptionPy optimizes there execution order to minimize resource usage by using the information supplied in the `parameter_cached_method` decorator.
+Once reordering is complete, the methods are run.